 Create a Google Cloud project for the application deployment:

-Note:You can specify a location for the project within your Google Cloud resources with the
+Note:You can specify a location for the project within your Google Cloud resources by using the

 --organization